-Canadian oil company, Imperial Oil started hiring women as surveyors in Alberta and as researchers in its laboratories.
+Canadian oil company Imperial Oil starts hiring women as surveyors in Alberta and as researchers in its laboratories.

-Women started working in the offshore rigs seeing many benefits, including great pay.
+Women start working in offshore rigs seeing many benefits, including great pay.

-Donna Fitzpatrick became the first female Under Secretary of Energy following her service as Assistant Secretary for Conservation and Renewable Energy.
+Donna Fitzpatrick becomes the first female Under Secretary of Energy following her service as Assistant Secretary for Conservation and Renewable Energy.

 Hazel O’Leary becomes the first woman Secretary of Energy, a former executive of the natural gas distributor Northern States Power Company.

-There were around 48,900 women working in America's oil fields.
+There are around 48,900 women working in America's oil fields.

-Margaret McMillan became the first woman to be inducted into the Offshore Energy Center’s Hall of Fame for her outstanding innovation in advancing offshore safety.
+Margaret McMillan becomes the first woman to be inducted into the Offshore Energy Center’s Hall of Fame for her outstanding innovation in advancing offshore safety.

-Ogutu Okudo founded Women in Energy & Extractives (WEX Africa) to empower women in the energy field.
+Women in Energy & Extractives (WEX Africa) is founded by Ogutu Okudo to empower women in the energy field.

-There were nearly 78,400 women working in the industry—an increase of 29,500 in just seven years.
+There are nearly 78,400 women working in the industry—an increase of 29,500 in just seven years.

-Vicki Hollub, a 33-year veteran of Occidental Petroleum, became the first female CEO of a major American energy company.
+Vicki Hollub, a 33-year veteran of Occidental Petroleum, becomes the first female CEO of a major American energy company.

 Women fill 27% of entry-level roles that demand a college degree, 25% of mid- career-level roles, and 17% of senior and executive-level roles.
 Only 1% of the industry’s CEOs are female.

-Women account for 15% of the total oil and natural gas workforce–compared to 47% in the whole US.
+Women account for 15% of the total oil and natural gas workforce–compared to 47% of the entire U.S. population.
 But the industry is working to fix that – you can help grow that percentage.